 The child would first group and sort all the cubes by color.

-Starting with all-red cube, a child will place the adjoining/neighbor cubes so that the same colors ‘touch,’
+Starting with the all-red cube, a child will place the adjoining/neighbor cubes so that the same colors ‘touch,’

 Things to Know About Binomial Cube | Montessori Sensorial Work

-On the last note: Binomial cube is a very self-corrective puzzle even if a child builds it incorrectly.
+On the last note: a Binomial cube is a very self-corrective puzzle, even if a child builds it incorrectly.
 As long as a child seems to be intrigued and not frustrated, don’t correct right away, rather let the child try to figure it out.
 Rather, ask questions: “Does red touch red?” and help only if the child seems frustrated.